riot/riot/doc/guide/index.md

 </body>
 ```

-Some examples uses of the mount method:
+Some example uses of the mount method:

 ``` js
 // mount all custom tags on the page